-ERG2020 Table 3 further breaks down the PADs in Table 1 into individual container types and wind speed categories for large spills for six widely transported chemicals.
-Table 3 was a new addition in ERG2012, and the same six chemicals appear in ERG2020.
+ERG2024 Table 3 further breaks down the PADs in Table 1 into individual container types and wind speed categories for large spills for six widely transported chemicals.
+Table 3 was a new addition in ERG2012, and the same six chemicals appear in ERG2024.
 Addition of this supplemental information was deemed very valuable, as a first responder would easily be able to discern the general wind conditions and the container involved.
 This additional information provides a significantly more refined PAD estimate than that available in Table 1.

-To illustrate applying the statistical results to the development of Table 3, safe distance distributions for large rail daytime and nighttime chlorine and ammonia releases are provided in Figures 5.7-5.10.
+To illustrate applying the statistical results to the development of Table 3, safe distance distributions for large rail daytime and nighttime chlorine and ammonia releases are provided in Figure 5.7-Figure 5.10 (ERG2020 data are used in these examples as the method of statistical analyses has not changed between guide publications).
 In these statistical distributions, various percentiles are shown, from the 50th to the 99th, including the 90th percentile, which corresponds to the PAD values listed in Table 3.
 The distributions are shown with the ordinate on a log scale to emphasize differences at higher percentiles.
 Note that there is a considerable variation with wind speed range in these figures; the 90th percentile values for the high wind speed cases are 30%-40% of the distances for the low wind speed values.
 Additional examples showing variations of safe distance estimates with container type and other environmental variables, as developed from previous work, are provided in Section 5.3.